TrajAgent: An LLM-Agent Framework for Trajectory Modeling via Large-and-Small Model Collaboration: Methods

-Follow the task understanding module is the planning module which is designed to generate the subsequent execution plan for efficient experiments of trajectory modelling.
+\textbf{Task Planning Module: }Follow the task understanding module is the planning module which is designed to generate the subsequent execution plan for efficient experiments of trajectory modelling.
 The input of the planning module is the task name and description from the understanding module, the supported data and model with brief description from \textit{UniEnv}.
 With the carefully designed prompt, the generated execution plan will contain the data name and model name for the given task, and also the detailed model optimization plan.
 Due to the characteristics of different tasks and existing practice, not all the model optimization are necessary for each task.
 If possible, skipping the optimization step which is time-consuming and costly can accelerate the whole procedure without sacrificing performance.
-For example, while the data augmentation is very important for sparse check-in trajectory data, it is not so useful for dense GPS trajectory in many applications.
-Thus, we can generate simplified execution plan for dense GPS trajectory in some tasks to improve the success rate of the whole task and also reduce the cost.
 After generating the plan, it will start a simple execution step to verify the feasibility of the plan.
 Once any error occurs during the execution, e.g., the model name is wrong, the planning module will obtain the feedback from \textit{UniEnv} and start to regenerate a new plan with the last plan as the failed history in its memory.